kirilligum/blogcierge-history-adaptive-blogpost/README.md

     *   **Deploy:** This commit to your `main` branch automatically triggers a new build and deployment on Cloudflare Pages.
     *   **Serve:** During the build, Astro finds the local Q&A JSON file and bakes its content directly into the static HTML of the blog post.
 The final page is served from Cloudflare's global CDN with zero runtime overhead.

-**Important:** Because of this Git-based workflow, newly committed Q&A data will **only appear on the live site after the new deployment is complete**.
+**Important:** The admin panel now checks the status of Q&A files directly from your GitHub repository.
+This means the "Committed" status is live.
+However, the Q&A data will **only appear on the public-facing site after the new deployment is complete**.
 You can monitor the status of deployments in the admin panel.

 ---